 \subsection{Organization of paper.}

-In \Cref{sec:method} we introduce CTEF and establish its properties.
-In \Cref{sec:experiments} we compare it to other ellipsoid fitting methods on simulated data in multiple settings.
+In \Cref{sec:method} we introduce CTEF and establish key properties.
+In \Cref{sec:experiments} we compare CTEF to other ellipsoid fitting methods in multiple settings and empirically assess parameter sensitivity and runtime.
 In \Cref{sec:applications} we apply CTEF to dimension reduction, data visualization, and clustering.
-This builds on work in \cite{paul2020} which is limited by a method that only fits ellipsoids whose axes are parallel to the standard coordinate axes in Euclidean space.
+This builds in part on work in \cite{paul2020} which is limited by a method that only fits ellipsoids whose axes are parallel to the standard coordinate axes in Euclidean space.
 As noted there, many dimension reduction and clustering algorithms are highly complex and heavily parametrized, yielding results that are difficult to interpret or reproduce.
 In contrast CTEF both captures nonlinear structure and admits a clear interpretation.
 Indeed, letting $\lVert\cdot\rVert$ be Euclidean norm, every ellipsoid $\mathcal{E}$ in $\mathbb{R}^p$ satisfies

-for some $p$-by-$p$ diagonal matrix $A(a)$ with diagonal entries $a_i>0$, special orthogonal matrix\footnote{$SO(p)=\{R\in\mathbb{R}^{p\times p}:R^TR=RR^T=I, \det(R)=1\}$.} $R\in SO(p)$, and $c\in\mathbb{R}^p$.
-The reciprocals $1/a_i$ are the lengths of the principal axes of $\mathcal{E}$, $R$ is a rotation that determines its orientation, and $c$ is its center.
-Equivalently, $\mathcal{E}$ is obtained from the unit sphere $S^{p-1}=\{\eta\in\mathbb{R}^p:\lVert \eta\rVert=1\}$ by \textit{scaling} the sphere by $A^{-1}$, \textit{rotating} by $R^T$, and \textit{translating} by $c$.
-CTEF reliably fits $A$, $c$, and $R$, giving a concrete relationship between noisy, nonlinear data and the simple object that is the sphere.
+for some $p$-by-$p$ diagonal matrix $A(a)$ with diagonal entries $a_i>0$, a special orthogonal matrix\footnote{$SO(p)=\{R\in\mathbb{R}^{p\times p}:R^TR=RR^T=I, \det(R)=1\}$.} $R\in SO(p)$, and $c\in\mathbb{R}^p$.
+The reciprocals $1/a_i$ are lengths of the principal axes of $\mathcal{E}$, $R$ is a rotation that determines its orientation, and $c$ is its center.
+Equivalently, $\mathcal{E}$ is obtained from the unit sphere $S^{p-1}=\{\eta\in\mathbb{R}^p:\lVert \eta\rVert=1\}$ by \textit{scaling} $S^{p-1}$ by $A^{-1}$, \textit{rotating} by $R^T$, and \textit{translating} by $c$.
+CTEF reliably fits $A$, $R$, and $c$, giving a concrete relationship between noisy, nonlinear data and the simple object that is the sphere.
 The ideas in \Cref{sec:applications} thus stand to contribute to the growing call for interpretable algorithms in machine learning \cite{molnar2020,rudin2019}.
 In \Cref{sec:discussion} we elaborate this point and discuss future work.